Optimize your marketing campaigns with five components of a winning post-campaign analysis dashboard

-Articulating the campaign’s general theme and approach is useful to provide some colour as to how the campaign was executed and delivered to prospects and customers.
-It provides consumers of the PCA with useful perspective which is useful when evaluating the results:
+Articulating the campaign’s general theme and approach is useful to provide some color as to how the campaign was executed and delivered to prospects and customers.
+It provides consumers of the PCA with a useful perspective which is useful when evaluating the results:

 Image source: http://www.searchermag.net/internet-advertising-timeline/

-Within this section, it’s also useful to provide a snapshot of the timeline of activity so that everyone can see what was delivered and when over the course of the campaign.
+Within this section, it’s also useful to provide a snapshot of the timeline of activity so that everyone can see what was delivered and when throughout the campaign.